Dark Matter Missing in Milky Way and Nearby Galaxies – after thorough searches

 For either counting stars or sand grains — there simply is no measurement, or accurate calculation or mathematical proof or method of counting – nor will one ever conceivably exist.

-Its even worse than that — we can’t even get approximate numbers with much confidence.
+Its even worse than that — we can’t even get approximate numbers for either with much confidence.

 We can only roughly estimate the number of stars in our own galaxy.
 Estimates easily vary by 150 times (more than two orders of magnitude) and estimates of the number of grains of beach sand are even worse.